 According to the National Institute for Mental Health (NIMH), more than 16 million people suffered from major depressive disorder (MDD) in 2016.
-Also from NIMH, more than 1.3 million people attempted suicide in 2016.
-The last great revolution in the treatment of depression was in the 1980's with the advent of SSRI's like zoloft and Prozac.
+Also from NIMH, more than 1.3 million of those people attempted suicide in 2016.
+The last great revolution in the treatment of clinical depression was in the 1980's with the advent of SSRI's like Zoloft and Prozac.
 These drugs proved to be effective with a large portion of the population.

 Ketamine Therapy & Counseling

 The 1990's gave us mindfulness based cognitive therapy (MBCT), which became (and still remains) the gold standard in treating major depression and related disorders.
 But MBCT and SSRI's are all we've had to offer depression patients for the last twenty years, and unfortunately there are still millions of people who do not respond well to these standard interventions.
 These people have "treatment resistant" major depression, either from MDD or as a function of existing psychological trauma (PTSD).

 With the advent of ketamine, however, we have a powerful new tool that is changing the way clinical psychologists treat major depression and trauma.
 The Awakened Mind Institute (AMI) is among the few clinics in the country that specializes in ketamine assisted psychotherapy.